deep-compute/wordvecspace/README.md

 `WordVecSpaceMem` is a bruteforce algorithm which compares given word with all the words in the vector space

-`WordVecSpaceAnnoy` takes wvspace file as input and creates annoy indexes in another file.
+`WordVecSpaceAnnoy` takes wvspace file as input and creates annoy indexes in another file (index file).
 Using this file `annoy` gives approximate results quickly.
 For better understanding of `Annoy` please go through this [link](https://github.com/spotify/annoy)

 As we have seen how to import `WordVecSpaceMem` above, let us look at `WordVecSpaceAnnoy`